 One Anton Zammer found the secret island lab of the late Dr. Macon.
 He determined how Macon’s genius inventions worked, and used them for crimes.

 Zammer captured the Challs, and shrunk them.
 However June, fed up with not being allowed on adventures, had shadowed the team.
-She freed them, and Zammer’s panicking pet parrot provided the Challengers with impromptu transport.
+She freed them, and Zammer’s panicking pet parrot provided the Challengers with impromptu transportation.

 Zammer was defeated after Prof correctly deduced that Macon’s one unused invention would be a safety measure destroying all the other devices.